Doctor of Philosophy in Urban Education Policy Program

 Curriculum

-The PhD curriculum allows you to study diverse theories and research methodologies.
-These include case studies, survey research, statistical analysis, regression analysis and econometrics and multivariate statistical analysis research design.
+The PhD curriculum allows students to explore diverse theories and research methodologies.
+These include foundational courses, qualitative and quantitative methods courses, and content courses.

 Assistantship